pflofif/date-app/README.md

 - **Date Library**: Manage all your date ideas with full CRUD operations
 - **Smart Randomizer**: Select categories and spin for a surprise date
+- **AI Date Suggester**: Get personalized date suggestions based on your mood, energy level, and preferences using AI
 - **History Tracking**: View completed dates and reset them back to the pool
 - **Category Management**: Add, edit, and delete custom categories
 - **User Tracking**: Track which partner added each date idea